cloudfoundry/cf-deployment/README.md

 We've supplied some common manifest modifications in the `operations` directory.

 Here's an (alphabetical) summary:
-- `operations/change-logging-port-for-aws-elb.yml` -
+- `operations/aws.yml` and `operations/change-logging-port-for-aws-elb.yml` -
-  this file overrides the loggregator ports to 4443, since it is required under AWS to have a separate port from the standard HTTPS port (443) for loggregator traffic in order to use the AWS load balancer.
+  this file overrides the vm_extensions for load balancers and overrides the loggregator ports to 4443, since it is required under AWS to have a separate port from the standard HTTPS port (443) for loggregator traffic in order to use the AWS load balancer.
 - `operations/disable-router-tls-termination.yml` -